zhiweigu2000/Job-finding/ML Notes.md

 1. What Are the Basic Assumption?

-Features Are Independent
+Features are independent

 2. Advantages

 - Work very well with many number of features: treat features as independent, curse-of-dimensionality problems do not apply

-- Works well with large training dataset
+- Works well with large training dataset, or when dataset is small compared to number of features

 - It converges faster when we are training the model: based on probability